Foreign Trade Consultancy

 Africa Business Network

-With the Africa Business Network, the Federal Ministry for Economic Affairs and Energy (BMWi) offers small and medium-sized companies a bundle of advisory and support services.
+With the Africa Business Network, the Federal Ministry for Economic Affairs and Climate Action (BMWK) offers small and medium-sized companies a bundle of advisory and support services.
 It brings together established players working in the fields of development cooperation and foreign trade promotion.
-It also refers companies, depending on their needs, to appropriate contact partners, such as the network of foreign chambers of commerce, Germany Trade & Invest, the market development programme and the export initiatives of the BMWi, as well as associations, societies and institutions with expertise in Africa.
+It also refers companies, depending on their needs, to appropriate contact partners, such as the network of foreign chambers of commerce, Germany Trade & Invest, the market development programme and the export initiatives of the BMWK, as well as associations, societies and institutions with expertise in Africa.

 The Africa Business Network office provides companies seeking to become economically active in Africa with a personal contact for their business projects.
 This Africa Partner provides an initial overview of available support services, refers companies to the appropriate foreign trade promotion and development cooperation offices for more in-depth advice, and accompanies companies throughout the entire advisory process.
 The offer is cross-sectoral and applies to all countries in Africa.